 Book Collection • Journal Collection

 Karger is a scientific publisher of journals and books in all medical areas, including immunology, genetics, oncology, nephrology, neurology, cellular and molecular biology.
 MPG staff has full text access to the current content of the entire Karger journal collection and selected eBooks.
-In addition, the agreement covers arising article-processing charges for Max Planck authors in Karger journals.
+In addition, the agreement covers arising article-processing charges for Max Planck authors in Karger hybrid journals.
 Further details are available on the MPDL website.

 Reference Database • External Library Catalog • Miscellaneous